William Kerridge Haselden

 When the Sovereign ceased publication four months later, in April 1903, Haselden had to go freelance.
 At first, he recalled, the only work he could get was "odds and ends done for the Tatler or the St. James's Gazette."
 But he was encouraged to write to Alfred Harmsworth, the newspaper and magazine publisher, and in December 1903 Harmsworth referred him to Arkas Sapt, who was trying to rescue the newly-created but failing Daily Mirror.
 Sapt looked through Haselden's cuttings and sketches, and offered him immediate employment on the Daily Mirror at £5 a week, saying "that they wanted a cartoonist, and they would boom me like a second F.C.
 Gould."

-Haselden started work on the Daily Mirror in January 1904, at first drawing single-frame political cartoons similar to the ones that he had produced for the Sovereign.
-However, when the paper dropped its price to a halfpenny, and went for a more popular market, Haselden began to experiment with subdivided images, and light social comment.
-From April 1906 he also contributed theatrical cartoons to Punch, after E.T.
+Haselden started work on the Daily Mirror in January 1904, under its new editor, Hamilton Fyfe.
+At first Haselden drew single-frame political cartoons similar to the ones that he had produced for the Sovereign, but when the paper dropped its price to a halfpenny, and went for a more popular market, he began to experiment with subdivided images, and light social comment.
+From April 1906 Haselden also contributed theatrical cartoons to Punch, after E.T.
 Reed saw the work he was doing for the Daily Mirror and recommended him to the new Punch editor, Owen Seaman.